 - This course presents a global approach to literature by introducing prose, poetry and drama representative of different cultures and historical periods, from the 17th century to the present.
 Students engage in close readings of individual texts and contextual/comparative analyses.
 Written and spoken activities are designed to enhance students? appreciation of literature and their awareness of the ways it arises from, shapes, and reflects the world?s cultures.

-- An introduction to the music of the Western world and its cultures through a variety of listening experiences.
-The course will emphasize the place of music in Western Society as well as influences by and on other cultures.
+- MUS103 is an introduction to the music of European tradition and its relation to and influence on contemporary culture through a variety of listening experiences.
+The course will emphasize the place of music in society as well as influences by and on other cultures.
 Selected musical works, most dating from the 16th century through the present, are the subject of exploration.
 Credit will be granted for MUS102 or MUS103 but not both.

 - Students are required to take MAT 206.